effector/effector/documentation/src/content/docs/en/explanation/events.md

 incrementCounter();
 ```

-There allowed to pass `Event<T>` into argument with type `ReadonlyEvent<T>`.
-The primary purpose of ReadonlyEvent is to accept any event type while explicitly signaling the code's intention to listen to the event, rather than invoking it.
+It is allowed to pass `EventCallable<T>` into argument with type `Event<T>`.
+The primary purpose of Event is to accept any event type while explicitly signaling the code's intention to listen to the event, rather than invoking it.